 Programme: Capacity Building

-The programme seeks to develop necessary capacity building policies, strategies in telecommunications/ICT and guidelines and deliver them to members, especially in developing countries, in order to assist them in enhancing and strengthening their human and institutional capacity and setting up national programmes.
+The programme seeks to develop necessary capacity building policies, strategies in telecommunication/ICT and guidelines and deliver them to Members, especially in developing countries, in order to assist them in enhancing and strengthening their human and institutional capacity and setting up national programmes.
 It will raise awareness among governmental and private sector decision-makers on the importance of capacity building.
 The programme will also undertake necessary steps in order to develop standards for ITU human capacity building activities.

 The programme will implement a wide scope of capacity building interventions.
-Emphasis is given to training as a core capacity building tool for enhancing the capacity of ITU-D members, especially in developing countries, in order to apply ICTs effectively.
+Emphasis is given to training as a core capacity building tool for enhancing the capacity of ITU-D members, especially in developing countries, in order to apply telecommunication/ICTs effectively.
 Under this programme online learning and face-to-face learning opportunities (both synchronous and asynchronous), as well as blended solutions, will be provided for all stakeholders who would like to enhance their professional knowledge and skills.
-Delivering and promoting "train the trainer" activities to support ICT instructional and institutional sustainability will also play an important role in programme implementation.
+Delivering and promoting "train the trainer" activities to support telecommunication/ICT instructional and institutional sustainability will also play an important role in programme implementation.

 The programme will:

-continue to encourage establishment of cooperative partnerships in multi-stakeholder fashion with all stakeholders specializing in ICT education, training and development activities;
+continue to encourage establishment of cooperative partnerships in multi-stakeholder fashion with all stakeholders specializing in telecommunication/ICT education, training and development activities, including those which facilitate the use of local language;

 continue to engage qualified and experienced experts from the academia, private sector, government as well as international organizations in order to build human and institutional capacity and facilitate their involvement in capacity building activities;